rs75/rs75.github.io/index.md

   <img src="logo.png" style="max-width:300px"/>
 </p>

 We specialize in creating sophisticated data applications, offering both proprietary solutions and expert consultancy in data engineering and data science.
-Our team is proficient in modern technologies and platforms, ensuring cutting-edge solutions for all your data needs.
+Our team is proficient in modern technologies and platforms.
+We develop and operate our own software and help others to build theirs.

 ## Who We Are